-I am a software engineer with over eighteen years' commercial experience, focused on Free Software and open standards.
-I have seven years' commercial experience developing and maintaining web services in Python (2 and 3), using Django, Restish and Flask frameworks and backed by PostgreSQL, Cassandra, CouchDB, Solr and Elasticsearch and dealing with scalability to serve millions of users worldwide.
+I am a software engineer and systems administrator with over nineteen years' commercial experience, focused on Free Software and open standards.
+I have a year's experience in the IoT space and working with containerised applications in Kubernetes, as well as seven years' commercial experience developing and maintaining web services in Python (2 and 3), using Django, Restish and Flask frameworks and backed by PostgreSQL, Cassandra, CouchDB, Solr and Elasticsearch and dealing with scalability to serve millions of users worldwide.
+Prior to these I wrote Java for 10 years, and spent almost two years supporting desktop PCs and Point-of-Sale terminals.
 I have over twenty years' Linux experience and have been using Ubuntu exclusively on my personal machines since 2006.

 The most recent version of this file can always be found at wyrddreams.com/cv.html.

 I am responsible for devising and implementing the company DevOps strategy.
 This multi-faceted role encompasses consolidating, standardising and documenting our various platforms, scripting deployments, implementing Jenkins pipelines and generally making the day-to-day operations less burdensome.
 I liaise with our developers to learn about the tools of their trade and how best to deploy and manage them in a traditional VM environment, and have learned to use Docker and Kubernetes to make our platforms more scalable and reproducible.
 I have introduced system metrics via collectd and application metrics via statsd to aid with monitoring and capacity planning, and logging has been centralised using fluentd and used for debugging and service metrics, all feeding into Google Stackdriver.
 I have been responsible for advising on service architecture and performance improvements, mentoring developers and more recently a junior DevOps engineer.